Pioreactor/docs.pioreactor/user_guide/04-Starting an experiment, activities, and collecti.md

 ![](https://cdn.shopify.com/s/files/1/0515/1824/3002/files/Screen_Shot_2021-09-22_at_4.31.03_PM.png?v=1632342732)

-If you plan on running an experiment with dosing pumps, the Next screen will help you clean and prepare your pumps.
-Otherwise, you can leave this page.
-Let's go to _Pioreactors_ page.
+The next page will guide you through setting up heating, stirring and optical density reading for your Pioreactor.

-### Start activities
+### Alternative: Start activities from the Pioreactors page.

 :::info
 Before starting any activities, it's useful to run a _Self test_ to confirm that your Pioreactors are all working as expected.